monsieurvor/delaunay-triangulation/README.md

 # delaunay-triangulation
-A Solidity library to create SVG paths using the Delaunay Voronoi Algorithm
+A Solidity library to create SVG paths using the Delaunay Triangulation Algorithm